Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Data

 \subsection{Simulated Spectra}

 In addition to realistic physical and observational properties for use in creating simulated 4MOST-like spectra, we require a set of spectral templates of both transients and hosts.
 The transient templates are drawn from those used in the SNANA population simulations.
 The included SN classes are Ia, Ib, Ic, II, IIn, IIb and SLSNe.
-All SNe Ia input templates are of the Ia-norm subclass, generated using the SALT2 model.
+Most SNe Ia input templates are of the Ia-norm subclass, generated using the SALT2 model \citep{2007AA...466...11G}, although a small fraction are SNe Iax and SNe Ia 91bg-like \citep{2019PASP..131i4501K}.
 Additionally there are tidal disruption events (TDEs), and calcium-rich transient (CaRT) objects.
-These templates are spectral energy distributions intended to simulate realistic photometry.
-As such, some of the spectra, especially SLSNe and non-SN transient, are highly smoothed and lacking in spectroscopic features.
+These templates are spectral energy distributions (SEDs) intended to simulate realistic photometry.
+As a result, some of the spectra, especially SLSNe and non-SN transient, are highly smoothed and lacking in spectroscopic features.
 The full list of template sources is provided in Table \ref{sample makeup}.
+Examples of SEDs used in simulated blended spectra are shown in Appendix \ref{example spec}.

 The galaxy templates from \citet{1996ApJ...467...38K} are assigned as hosts.
 The subclasses of galaxy available are elliptical, S0, Sa, Sb and Sc and a set of starburst templates with a variety of E(B-V) values (see \citet{1996ApJ...467...38K} for additional information).
+We scale our galaxy templates using the \(r\)-band host magnitudes from the simulation.